nnseva/django-authenticated-signals/README.md

 The Django-Authenticated-Signals package provides several specialized model save and delete signals with additional `request` parameter.

-The built-in set of Django model signals pre_save, post_save, pre_delete, and post_delete
+The built-in set of Django model signals `pre_save`, `post_save`, `pre_delete`, and `post_delete`
-don't provide any information about the user who appears to be the running operation initiator, and other request context.
+don't provide any information about a request context and particularly, the user who appears to be the running operation initiator.

 The signals provided by the package allow to authenticate model operations for different purposes.